namhyung/uftrace/doc/uftrace-graph.md

       10.138 ms :  +-(1) bar
       10.100 ms :    (1) usleep

-The topmost node is not for function but for the executable.
+The graph root is not a function, but the executing process itself.
 The left side shows total time running the function on the right side.
 The number in parentheses before the function name is the invocation count.
-As you can see, `main` was called once and ran around 10 msec.
+As you can see, `main` was called once and ran for 10 msec.
 It called `foo` twice and then `foo` called `loop` 6 times in total.
-The time is the sum of all execution time of the function.
+The printed time is the total execution time for all function invocations.

 It can also be seen that `main` called `bar` once and that `bar` then called `usleep` once.
-To avoid too deep nesting level, it shows calls that have only a single call path at the same level.
-So `usleep` is not called from `main` directly.
+To minimize nesting, the output shows calls at the same level if only a single call path exists.
+Since the nodes `usleep` and `main` are not directly connected, `usleep` is not called from `main` directly.

 Running the `graph` command on the `main` function shows called functions and backtrace like below: